thick-hollins/Portfolio/content/project/waypoint/index.md

 ### Back-end technologies

-**Mongoose** provided an extremely convenient wrapper for MongoDB in Javascript, and allowed us to quickly adapt our database models as new requirements for the project emerged. **Express** was also a good choice in this regard, because we were already familiar with it, we were get our server up and running very quickly.
+**Mongoose** provided an extremely convenient wrapper for MongoDB in Javascript, and allowed us to quickly adapt our database models as new requirements for the project emerged. **Express** was also a good choice in this regard, because we were already familiar with it, we were able get our server up and running quickly.

 ### The final product